-When cooking this creole salmon, or any salmon for that matter, it’s important to know how rare or well done you like your salmon.
+When cooking this creole salmon, or any salmon for that matter (unless you’re making a smoked salmon salad and it’s cooked for you!) it’s important to know how rare or well done you like your salmon.
 A lot of websites and cookbooks recommend an internal temperature of 145 degrees Fahrenheit, however, in my opinion, that’s a little overdone!
 I prefer to cook it to about 120 degrees, then remove it from the oven, cover it, and let it rest.
 This will allow the temperature to continue to rise slightly and the salmon is the perfect medium rare!

 What to Serve with Baked Honey Cajun Salmon